explorablesforsfi/hamiltonian-paths/README.md

-# Hamiltion Paths and the Icosian Game
+# Hamiltonian Paths and the Icosian Game

 Try finding a Hamiltonian path/cycle in the planar dodecahedron Graph (Hamilton's Icosian game).